kdubovikov/blog/_posts/2020-07-27-async-unicorns-love-rust.md

 # Wrapping up

 Now, we can scale our small unicorn shop to be a global bot-powered marketplace where buyers and sellers can satisfy their unicorn needs 24/7, worldwide by using an asynchronous programming model.
-Apart from that, that's all we needed to cover to start developing a chat bot for our weather statio.
+Apart from that, that's all we needed to cover to start developing a chat bot for our weather station.

 We have looked at three ways of dealing with I/O in our application:

 1. Synchronous I/O, where everything happens in the same thread
-2. Threaded I/O, where we offload I/O work to a different thread by paying a cost of creating threads and switching between them
+2. Threaded I/O, where we offload I/O work to a different thread by paying the cost of creating threads and switching between them
-3. Asynchronous I/O, where we use the event loop pattern to offload the I/O work to the operating system and receive notifications via special APIs such as linux's `epoll` when our I/O requests are done
+3. Asynchronous I/O, where we use the event loop pattern to offload the I/O work to the operating system and receive notifications via special APIs such as Linux `epoll` when our I/O requests are done

-While providing extremely fast I/O, asynchronous paradigm is not without its drawbacks:
+While providing extremely fast I/O, the asynchronous paradigm is not without its drawbacks:

-- It is harder to read, write and maintain async coode
+- It is harder to read, write and maintain async code
 - Async I/O benefits diminish with the amount of CPU-heavy computations you need to make

 In the [next post](https://blog.kdubovikov.ml/articles/rust/building-a-weather-station-bot), we will be looking at how to build a Telegram bot for our weather station using Rust as a programming language, Tokio as an async I/O library and tbot as a Telegram bot framework.